Packaged CCE supports calls that originate at Cisco Unified Customer Voice Portal.

 video calls to Cisco MediaSense to queue the calls or play video prompts.

-Packaged CCE supports Cisco UBE with the SIP Dialer only when CPA is disabled.
+supports Cisco UBE SIP trunk egress with CPA disabled.

 You can install a Unified CM publisher and two

 subscribers as virtual machines on the Packaged CCE servers.
 This configuration

 supports a combination of up to 2000 configured Agent and Back Office devices,